olivertagod-pd/olivertagod-ipt2-tdl/README.md

    ```
    npm start
    ```
-5. Open a web browser and navigate to `http://localhost:3000` to view the app.
+5. Most cases it will open the browser automatically but if not, Open a web browser and navigate to `http://localhost:3000` to view the app.

 ## Usage

 To use the To-Do List app, simply follow these steps:

 1. Type in a new task in the input box provided, and click the "Add" button to add it to your task list.
 2. To edit an existing task, click the "Edit" button next to the task, and a prompt will appear where you can edit the text of the task.
-Click "Edit" to save your changes.
+Click "Update" to save your changes.
 3. To mark a task as complete, click the checkbox before the task.
 The text of the task will be crossed out to indicate that it is complete.
 4. To delete a task, click the "Delete" button next to the task.
 5. To search through your task list, type in a search query in the search box at the top of the page.
 The list will be filtered to only show tasks that contain the search query.